Below you will find more information on housing, visa, insurance and traveling around in the Netherlands.

 For more information on student insurance please visit Tio’s partner in insurance matters: aon.nl.

 Prior to the academic year the welcome days will take place.
 The welcome days are all about meeting your fellow students, getting to know the city and student society Cognatio, getting a look behind the scenes at businesses in the industry and, above all, having a good time.
-The welcome days are held from 28 August to 1 September 2017.
+The welcome days are held late August.

 This factsheet contains all the info you need for studying at Tio.